lukefleed/imdb-graph/README.md

 # Closeness and Harmonic centrality over the IMDb Graph

-**IMPORTANT:** since github does not render the math text, to properly read this README you have to clone the repo locally or install this extension that will render the text
+**IMPORTANT:** since Github does not render the math text, to properly read this README you have to clone the repo locally or install this extension that will render the math text.

 > [GitHub Math Display](https://chrome.google.com/webstore/detail/github-math-display/cgolaobglebjonjiblcjagnpmdmlgmda/related)